wessberg/browserslist-generator/README.md

 ##### `browserslistSupportsEcmaVersion (browserslist: string[], version: EcmaVersion): boolean`

-Returns true if the given [browserslist](https://github.com/browserslist/browserslist) supports the given Ecma version.
+Returns true if the given [browserslist](https://github.com/browserslist/browserslist) supports the given ECMAScript version.
-See [this section](#browserswithsupportforecmaversion-version-ecmaversion-string) for an overview of all supported Ecma versions.
+See [this section](#possible-ecmascript-versions) for an overview of all supported ECMAScript versions.

 ##### `getAppropriateEcmaVersionForBrowserslist (browserslist: string[]): EcmaVersion`

-Gets the Ecma version that is most appropriate for the given [browserslist](https://github.com/browserslist/browserslist).
+Gets the ECMAScript version that is most appropriate for the given [browserslist](https://github.com/browserslist/browserslist).
-See [this section](#browserswithsupportforecmaversion-version-ecmaversion-string) for an overview of all supported Ecma versions.
+See [this section](#possible-ecmascript-versions) for an overview of all supported ECMAScript versions.

 ##### `matchBrowserslistOnUserAgent (userAgent: string, browserslist: string[]): boolean`